© Photo by ColiN00B, pixabay license

 Eigenfactor is the average number of citations a journal has received over the last 5 years in the Journal Citation Reports.
 The two main differences between the Impact Factor and the Eigenfactor are:

-Eigenfactor scores are scaled so that the sum of the Eigenfactor scores of all journals listed in Thomson's Journal Citation Reports (JCR) is 100.
-The top thousand journals have an Eigenfactor above 0.01 and a journal like The American Economic Review which has been in the top 10 journals in social sciences, could reach an Eigenfactor of 0.09701.
+Eigenfactor scores are scaled so that the sum of the Eigenfactor scores of all journals listed in the Journal Citation Reports (JCR) is 100.
+The top thousand journals have an Eigenfactor above 0.01 and a journal like The American Economic Review, which has been in the top 10 journals in social sciences, could reach an Eigenfactor of 0.09701.

 Source of data: Web of Science Core Collection (owned by Clarivate Analytics)